KoalasinTraffic/KoalasinTraffic.github.io/spd/_weapon/buff.md

 # Courageous Cabbage

-The buff weapon doubles the damage of all towers in the area for a moderate period of time.
-This buff also heals towers by 10% of their max health per second.
-The doubling effect lasts 12 seconds and stacks.
+The buff weapon doubles the damage of all towers in the area for 12 seconds.
+This doubling effect stacks.
+Also, the buff heals 10% of all towers each second and makes them temporarily resistant to being moved.

-Damage multiplier with 1 buff: x2
+Damage multiplier with 1 buff: x 2

-Damage multiplier with 8 buffs: x256
+Damage multiplier with 8 buffs: x 256

+Damage multiplier with 30 buffs: x 1,073,741,824

 <img src="/assets/images/spd/weapon-buff.gif" width="449" height="283">